 If we had not intervened at this point, and the insurer had simply waited for the premises to be damaged, the claim would have been two or three times larger.
 In addition, the client would have suffered further delays in carrying out repairs to the property.
 Not all insurance providers are the same so it’s wise to choose one that will “watch your back”.

-I joined Sutton Winson in 2011 and I am the Technical Manager for the Claims team based in our Twickenham Office.
+I joined Sutton Winson in 2011 and I am heading the Commercial Claims team based in our Twickenham Office.
 Previously I held senior management positions for a number of insurers, in both the live and run-off markets.

 I have specific expertise in dealing with large and complex claims and have successfully managed a number of high profile cases using either the alternative dispute resolution or litigation process.

-I hold the Chartered Insurance Institute Certificate (Cert CII) and am a Certificate Member of The Chartered Institute of Loss Adjusters.
+I hold the Chartered Insurance Institute Certificate (Cert CII) and I'm a Certificate Member of The Chartered Institute of Loss Adjusters.